sawaricky/Portfolio-REACT/README.md

 Terminal 2: There is a porfolio folder change directerory to /portfolio then npm run dev click on localhost:...
 I am using mongoDb Live it will automatically retrive the data into the portfolio site.
+All required information is labeled/commented in the backend and portfolio projects files as required.

 The portfolio has 3 pages
 Home, Projects and skills